I’d rather be a blogger

 Luckily, I’ve spent the last year researching this subject matter for my next book, and the data backs me up.
 Growth-hacking is for businesses that don’t care if they’re around next month.
 Making real and genuine connections is how businesses can thrive next month, next year, next decade.

 I’m not saying that all marketing is wrong either.
-Hell, I consider myself a marketer and actually love doing it (and I teach a course on it).
+Hell, I consider myself a marketer and actually love doing it.
 I do think there’s a difference though in the mindset of attempts at exponential growth at all costs, versus working to genuinely help and connect others to what you’re selling.
 One’s like a pop and fizzle, while the other is more of a slow, sustained burn.

 If growth-hacking is about finding morally-ambivalent-at-best methods for furthering yourself or your business, then I’d rather not grow my business at all.
 I like being a tiny company, with zero employees and just enough customers to support what I do.
 Zero growth-hacking required.